Stone Circle Press

 In a set of wonderful chapters Ecological Awakening reminds us of what really matters, or more succinctly, what is essential to all life, and explores our human relationship with the elements of air, water and earth – and our material culture as sourced from the land such as food, clothing and shelter.

-Ecological Awakening charts a pathway to shifting from the Me to We by “highlighting the intrinsic, unbreakable connection between all things, ourselves included,” and how true understanding of this dynamic can bring about an almost mystical awakening.
+Ecological Awakening charts a pathway to shifting from Me to We by “highlighting the intrinsic, unbreakable connection between all things, ourselves included,” and how a true understanding of this dynamic can bring about an almost mystical awakening.
 Knowing ourselves as ecological beings once more “has the potential of simultaneously solving both our social and ecological problems.”
-Caraway offers valid solutions to the cascading crises by engaging with social change, inner transformation and readiness for collapse.
+Caraway offers valid solutions to the cascading crises by engaging with social change, inner transformation, and the readiness for collapse.
 Resisting business as usual and the insanity of putting economy ahead of ecology, he urges us that the time to act is now, and that it is imperative for humanity to come together across ideological, racial, national and political lines.
 Ecological Awakening is a clarion call that leads directly to personal action!

-The fact that Caraway continues to have faith in humanity is ultimately inspiring, and Ecological Awakening is an amazing accomplishment from a true eco-warrior who not only models how to live sustainably on the land, but care deeply about the Earth.
-He invites us to continue the conversation, as “ecoawakening is a grassroots movement - it’s really about each of us.
+The fact that Caraway continues to have faith in humanity is ultimately inspiring, and Ecological Awakening is an amazing accomplishment from a true eco-warrior who not only models how to live sustainably on the land, but to care deeply about the Earth.
+He invites us to continue the conversation, as “eco-awakening is a grassroots movement - it’s really about each of us.
 Our modern economy and worldview hangs on this false conceptual model of reality.
 Realizing that this view is absurd and that we are connected to each other (and the Earth) has the potential to revolutionize our lives, our way of relating to each other, and everything else in between.”

 Picture